pascalpdx/brainsilo.org/content/about/equipment.md

 ---
-title: "Equipment and Tools at Chimera"
+title: "Equipment and Tools at BrainSilo"
 ---

-Chimera has a growing collection of **awesome tools and equipment** at [our space](/about/space/).
+BrainSilo has a growing collection of **awesome tools and equipment** at [our space](/about/space/).
 Below is an incomplete list:

 ## Fabrication

+- 2x Delta 3D printers
-- 3D printer (Solidoodle)
+- 1x Makerbot Replicator 3D printer
-- Benchtop multi-axis CNC
+- 2x Benchtop multi-axis CNC

-## Jewelry

-- Rolling mill
-- Dapping and forming tools
-- Hand saws
-- Bench top sander
-- Small drill press
-- Flex shafts
-- Pickle pots
-- Tons of other tools and supplies.
+- Free-standing multi-axis CNC

 ## Electronics